Should Christians be Concerned about A.I?

 Living out the virtues of Christianity-

 We live in the stupidest of times (Judges 21:25, 1st Timothy 3:1-5).
 Even educated people believe the most outrageous things imaginable about stuff every one used to agree on.
 These include: what makes a person male or female, what is and is not acceptable regarding sexuality, the best way to parent children, marriage and pretty much every other moral issue under the sun.
 Part of our job as Christians is to be a voice of reason and wisdom in an increasingly unwise world.
 Satan will use our fear of being mocked to keep us quiet (Deuteronomy 31:6).
 It is essential we defend truth in a spirit of love, grace and humility (Ephesians 4:15).
-That being said, when Christians refuse to speak up concerning moral issues it gives the enemy a win in the spiritual war.
+That being said, every single time Christians decline to speak up concerning the moral issues of our time the enemy gains major ground in the spiritual war.

 In order take the gospel into all of life we must be intentional about how we speak, live and treat others.
 Putting on the shoes of the gospel of peace is about living the gospel and being the church.
 When we do that Satan is defeated, God is lifted and the body of Christ is filled with power.